Relaxion Dark Matter: Relaxion as Dark Matter

 where $T_0 = m_\phi / x_0$ can be identified with the reheating temperature (we will comment more on this below).
 If the integrand is large, then $Y_\phi(x) \approx Y_\phi^\eq$ and the correct DM abundance can only be met for a very light (thus hot) DM component.
 We must therefore be in the opposite situation, in which the integrand is smaller than one, and we can approximate $Y_\phi$ by

-All the processes listed above are suppressed by the same physical scale $f$ (or by the mixing angle $\theta$ for the ones mediated by Higgs-relaxion mixing).
-Therefore, the integral in \Eq{eq:Yphiapprox} is dominated by the process that is active for the longest time, which is Compton scattering off electrons $\gamma + e \leftrightarrow \phi + e$.
+All the processes listed above are suppressed by the same physical scale $f$.
+The corresponding terms induced by the relaxion-Higgs mixing give a negligible contribution to the final $\phi$ abundance.
+The dominant production channels are Compton scattering off fermions $\gamma + F \leftrightarrow \phi + F$ and, above the QCD scale, the corresponding gluonic process $g + q \leftrightarrow \phi + q$, both mediated by the axion-fermion coupling of \Eq{eq:f_fermions}.
+At any given temperature, the leading process involves the most massive fermion which is relativistic at that time, due to the fact that the interaction rate scales as $m_F^2$.
 Using the expressions for the interaction rates $\Gamma_i$ in Refs.~\cite{Masso:2002np, PhysRevLett.59.2489, Cadamuro:2011fd, Flacke:2016szy}, we checked explicitly that all the other processes give a subdominant contribution to the relic abundance.
 We can also neglect all the interference terms, since at each temperature the subdominant processes are highly suppressed compared to the main one.
-Compton scattering is active until electrons become non-relativistic.
-This is why we need a rather low $T_0$, which guarantees that the interactions are out-of-equilibrium ($\Gamma_i/H < 1$) and that the relaxion never enters in thermal equilibrium with the SM bath.
-The interaction rate is given by
+The interaction rates for a fermion $F$ are given by